AnSavvides/d3act/README.md

 - Better error handling
 - Manage state better
 - Improve tooltips & make them more extensible
-- Make it possible to specify your own chart `d3` chart to use with `d3act`
 - Think about making expected data for each visualisation a little more uniform
 - Add tests